davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

     if trial >= 21:
         weighted_count += 1
 print '{} trials out of 1,000 weighted coins, or {}'.format(weighted_count, float(weighted_count)/10000)
-#output: 990 trials out of 1,000 weighted coins, or 0.099
+#output: 800 trials out of 1,000 weighted coins, or 0.8
 ```
-99 percent of the weighted coins showed 21 or more heads.
-But if we were going to hypothesize that our 21/30 coin was rigged, we wouldn't have been right 99 percent of the time.
-Because as we saw above, 2.14 percent of the fair coins showed this result too.
+80 percent of the weighted coins showed 21 or more heads.
+But if we were going to hypothesize that our 21/30 coin was rigged, we wouldn't have been right 80 percent of the time.
+Because as we saw above, 2.37 percent of the fair coins showed this result too.
 To determine how many trials with outcomes of 21/30, we simply add together the weighted trials yeilding this result and the fair trials.
-990+ 193 comes out to 1183.
-1183 coin total coin tosses yielded 21 or more heads.
-However, only 990 of that outcome is weighted.
-Thus, if you would have seen 21/30 heads and you guessed the coin was rigged, you would have been correct 990 times out of 1183, or a rate of 83.68 percent of the time.
+800 + 214 comes out to 1014.
+1014 coin total coin tosses yielded 21 or more heads.
+However, only 800 of that outcome is weighted.
+Thus, if you would have seen 21/30 heads and you guessed the coin was rigged, you would have been correct 800 times out of 1014, or a rate of 78.90 percent of the time.

-83.68 is the number we set out to find from the outset.
-While the p-value told us that an outcome of 21+ heads was very rare, happening only 2.57 percent of the time under randomness (2.14 in our simulation), you would still be wrong 16.32 percent of the time (100-83.68).
+78.90 is the number we set out to find from the outset.
+While the p-value told us that an outcome of 21+ heads was very rare, happening only 2.57 percent of the time under randomness (2.37 in our simulation), if we predicted that our coin was weighted, we would still be wrong 21.10 percent of the time (100-78.90).

 ## Enter uncertainty

 In our original question, we didn't know how many, if any, coins were weighted, and we didnt know how heavily a weighted coin would turn the outcome to heads.
 We thus wouldn't have been able to run the simulation performed above.
 So given this lack of prior knowledge, what could we have done?

-All we have to work with is the number of flips and the number of heads.
-This is alone is enough to yield a p-value.
-Above, we couldn't use p-values alone to arrive at our answer, because we can only use p-values to determine how out of the ordinary our result is under conditions of randomness, and that doesn't tell us what the probability is of seeing an out of the ordinary result when conditions are not necessarily random, which is precisely what we suspect if we are wondering if the coin is weighted.
+All we have to work with in our original question is the number of flips and the number of heads.
+This alone is enough to yield a p-value.
+But we couldn't use p-values alone to arrive at our answer, because we can only use p-values to determine how out of the ordinary our result is under conditions of randomness, and that doesn't tell us what the probability is of seeing an out of the ordinary result when conditions are not necessarily random, which is precisely what we suspect if we are wondering if the coin is weighted.

 In our simulation, this probability was 10 percent, but again, we are now trying to work out the problem without having this prior knowledge.
 Given this inherent uncertainty, the only way to go forward is to start making some educated guesses.